LOUISE - GREAT PYRENEES (LONG COAT) DOG FOR ADOPTION

 Behavioral Characteristics

-OK with Dogs: Yes Energy Level: Moderate Activity Level: Moderately Active Exercise Needs: Moderate Fence Required: Any Type Obedience Training: Has Basic Training Owner Experience Required: Species Other: - Not Good With Small Dogs
+OK with Kids: Yes OK with Dogs: Yes OK with Cats: Yes Energy Level: Moderate Activity Level: Moderately Active Exercise Needs: Moderate Fence Required: Any Type Obedience Training: Has Basic Training Owner Experience Required: Breed Other: - Not Good With Small Dogs

 - Yard Required